 - Dialectical Behavior Therapy (DBT) – a therapy that combines strategies such as mindfulness, emotional regulation, and acceptance

-- Rational Emotive Behavioral Therapy – has a focus on changing behavior that is rooted in irrational thoughts
+- Rational Emotive Behavioral Therapy – has a focus on changing behavior that stems from irrational thoughts

 - Motivational Interviewing – involves questions from a therapist that helps to increase a person’s motivation for change